Port Authority of New York and New Jersey Police Department, New York

 After the impact of the first plane into the World Trade Center's North Tower, putting the safety of others before their own, law enforcement officers along with fire and EMS personnel, rushed to the burning Twin Towers of the World Trade Center to aid the victims and lead them to safety.
 Due to their quick actions, it is estimated that over 25,000 people were saved.

 As the evacuation continued, the South Tower unexpectedly collapsed as a result of the intense fire caused by the impact.
 The North Tower collapsed a short time later.
-Seventy-one law enforcement officers, 343 members of the New York City Fire Department, and over 2,800 civilians were killed at the World Trade Center site on 9/11.
+Seventy-two law enforcement officers, 343 members of the New York City Fire Department, and over 2,800 civilians were killed at the World Trade Center site on 9/11.

 A third hijacked plane crashed into a field in rural Pennsylvania when the passengers attempted to re-take control of the plane.
 One law enforcement officer, who was a passenger on the plane, was killed in that crash.